Overview → Using Release Packages

 Release packages contain all the information needed to deploy deployment units to and execute processes in environments.
 Release packages are typically created from and associated with release trains.

-The details of what to deploy are defined in deployment tasks and the information on where and when to deploy it are defined in the deployment paths, which are a sequence of environments to which to deploy.
+The details of what and how to deploy are defined in deployment units and deployment tasks and the information on where and when to deploy are defined in the deployment paths, which are a sequence of environments to which to deploy.

-For information on creating and configuring release packages and scheduling and initiating release package deployment, see the following topics.
+For information on creating and configuring release packages, see the following topics.